ariannalangwang/DEC-Project-1/project_plan.md

 Example:

-> The objective of our project is to provide analytical datasets from our Orders API and Customers database.
+> The objective of our project is to provide analytical datasets from our Market Stack API and Fixer for currency exchange.

 ## Consumers